dlilien/ImpDAR/README.md

 #### Recommended
 [GDAL](http://gdal.org) is needed to reproject out of WGS84, and thus for proper distance measurement.
 [PyQt5](https://pypi.org/project/PyQt5/) is needed to run the GUI, which is needed for picking.
 You can do everything from the command line, and plot the results with matplotlib, without PyQt5.
 PyQt4 may work, but I haven't tested it.
 [SegYIO](https://github.com/equinor/segyio/) is needed for SEGY support.

 Depending on whether you need migration routines, there may be some external dependencies.
 ImpDAR is designed to interface with [SeisUnix](http://https://github.com/JohnWStockwellJr/SeisUnix), which contains a number of powerful migration routines.
-One step less complicated is that some of ImpDAR's migration has implementations in both python and c; for large datasets the python implementation may be prohibitively slow.
-The compiled wheels on PyPi should give you what you need for Windows without a C compiler, but there are no guarantees that I build every version you might need.
-There should also be some linux wheels there.
-Building for MacOS is not automated, so there are no guarantees on what will be available.
-For both MacOS and linux compilers are readily accessible and so you can avoid needing precompiled wheel.
-If all else fails, you always have the option of just using the pure python version.
+You need to install SeisUnix yourself and get it on your path.
+If you are running windows, you need to figure out how to use Cygwin as well.
+However, the pure python migration routines in ImpDAR can work quite well, so don't let the difficulty of installing these compiled routines stop you from using those.

 ## Documentation

 Documentation of the various processing steps is [here](https://impdar.readthedocs.io/en/latest/).
-Examples are gradually being added to the documentation.
+There are examples of basic processing and plotting, and a longer example showing migration.

 ## Installation

-Some explanation of other options is available in the main documentation, but I'll try to keep updating PyPi and so the easiest is `pip install impdar`.
+Easiest is `pip install impdar`.
+Some explanation of other options is available in the main documentation, but PyPi should be updated with any important changes.

 ## Contributing

-I only have added support for different radar data types as needed--contributions for readers for other systems, whether commercial or custom, are always welcome.
+I only have added support for different radar data types as needed--contributions for data readers for other systems, whether commercial or custom, are always welcome.